benyap/ptc-amazing-g-race/README.md

 *You will need legitimate credentials to an active MongoDB Atlas instance for the server to connect to.*

-- Amazon Web Services S3 (currently unused)
+- Amazon Web Services S3
 	- AWS Region - `AWS_S3_REGION`
 	- AWS bucket name - `AWS_S3_BUCKET`
 	- AWS upload folder name - `AWS_S3_UPLOAD_BUCKET`